* Vale to restore 8 mln T output from Alegria mine

 * Brazil’s iron ore exports in October reached 31.2 million tonnes, compared with 27.14 million tonnes the month before.

-* The most-traded construction steel rebar on the Shanghai Futures Exchange was up 0.4%, as of 0239 GMT, while hot-rolled steel coil, used in cars and home appliances, rose 0.3%.
+* The most-traded construction steel rebar on the Shanghai Futures Exchange closed up 0.5%, while hot-rolled steel coil, used in cars and home appliances, inched up 0.2%.

 Our Standards: The Thomson Reuters Trust Principles.